 Annuities protect winners from overspending their winnings.

-Like any high-stakes winner, lottery winners are at risk of squandering their money all at once or not investing it properly.
+Like any high-stakes winner, lottery winners risk squandering their money all at once or not investing it properly.

 Lotto annuities are generally inflexible, and many people find it difficult to change an immediate annuity.